 Physical Activity

-At Houston Weight Loss, we offer advanced general, laparoscopic, and bariatric surgeries with a focus on safety, precision, and faster recovery.
+At Houston Surgical Weight Loss, we offer advanced general, laparoscopic, and bariatric surgeries with a focus on safety, precision, and faster recovery.
 Led by Dr. Irfan Wadiwala, our team provides personalized care to help patients achieve better health and lasting results.

 5220 Farm to Market 2920 Suite 120, Spring, TX 77388

-Call Now- Free Consultation
+281-653-6544 – Call Now For Free Consultation

 Physical Activity Before and After Weight Loss Surgery